1536

 Theatre includes:

-As Associate Fight Director: Les Misérables; Sister Act; Phantom of the Opera (West End); Till the Stars Come Down (National Theatre); Heathers (The Other Palace Theatre); Mother Goose (Hackney Empire); Edward II; Love’s Labour’s Lost (Shakespeare’s Globe); Merry Wives of Windsor (RSC).
+As Associate Fight Director: Les Misérables; Sister Act; The Phantom of the Opera (West End); Till the Stars Come Down (National Theatre); Heathers (The Other Palace Theatre); Mother Goose (Hackney Empire); Edward II; Love’s Labour’s Lost (Shakespeare’s Globe); The Merry Wives of Windsor (RSC).

 Film includes: